SKindij/Database-Handbook-MongoDB-PostgreSQL/MongoDB/Backup-Recovery/README.md

-📚 Backup and Recovery
+# 📚 Backup and Recovery
-&ensp;

 ## <a name="mongodump"></a>📖 mongodump
 &ensp; It is a utility tool that comes with MongoDB, which is used to create a backup of your data by capturing the BSON output from your MongoDB database.